Sri Lanka's powerful Rajapaksa brothers claim landslide in parliamentary elections - NewsChannel 3-12

 Considered a military hero among supporters, the 74-year-old was first elected President in 2005 and returned to office in 2010, a year after government forces routed Tamil rebel groups to end the country’s brutal 25-year civil war.

-Gotabaya Rajapaksa, also seen as a military hero among many, served as his defense minister and oversaw the operation that ended the civil war in the country.
+Gotabaya Rajapaksa, also seen as a military hero among many, served as his defense secretary and oversaw the operation that ended the civil war in the country.

 Friday’s election is the country’s first parliamentary poll since the deadly terror attacks in April 2019, when a series of bombs ripped through churches and hotels in Sri Lanka on Easter Sunday, killing at least 290 people and injuring hundreds.

-Note: This story has been updated to reflect the percentage of votes polled by the UNP.